BADRi-S/CropReco/README.md

 # 🌾 Crop Prediction Model with Machine Learning and GUI (Dockerized)

 This repository contains a **full-stack crop prediction system** that combines Machine Learning with an interactive web interface.
 The backend is powered by a Flask API, while the frontend is built using React.
-The entire application is containerized with Docker for easy deployment and reproducibility.
+The entire application is containerized with Docker for easy deployment and reproducibility on a Ubuntu-based system..

 ---